top of page

 Nov 6, 2023

-Canadians are passionate about many causes and Canadian non-profit organizations carry out important work in communities across the country.
+Canadians are passionate about many causes, and Canadian non-profit organizations carry out important work in communities across the country.
 However, not all causes are considered “charitable” by the law.

 To become a registered charity under the Income Tax Act (Canada), an organization’s purposes must be exclusively charitable.
 Purposes are the organization’s primary objectives as listed in the organization’s constituting documents.
 Those purposes can be considered charitable if they fall under at least one of the four recognized "heads of charity."
 We describe the four heads of charity below.